badjeff/zmk-output-behavior-listener/README.md

 ## What it does

-It allow config a feedback of state change event by binding behaviors to feedback devices, such as, Linear Resonant Actuator (LRA) vibration motors, or LED indicators.
+It allow config a feedback of state change event by binding behaviors to feedback devices, such as, eccentric rotating mass (ERM) motors, Linear Resonant Actuator (LRA) vibration motors, or LED indicators.
 It is made for simulating various sensations by vibrating in a designed sequence.

 ## Installation